AKashAMode/icp9.0-css-github-group-project-2/ReadMe.md

 ## Objectives
-Plan to achieve by the end of project.
+Plan to achieve by the end of the project.

 - To create an interactive and informative website about the natural world.
 - To showcase diverse species of animals, birds, insects, and water bodies.